 - Understand the importance of qualitative research in an implementation setting.

-With a focus on developing the skills to design a qualitative interview study including Part 2 will allow attendees to be able to:
+With a focus on developing the skills to design a qualitative interview study, section 2 will allow attendees to be able to:

 - Identify ethical considerations in qualitative research and how to manage ethical issues in practice.